Last updated: April 2026

 In any such cases, a DAS will help with producing good design and ensure successful places from planning projects by offering a combined design and access rationale that aligns with relevant local planning policies.
 It also guarantees that the development’s surroundings are taken into account, along with prospective users, physical features and energy consumption concerns.

-A DAS from our team will deliver further details to provide information about the development clearly, making it possible to appraise the context and avoid working retrospectively.
-A statement from our consultants will also outline any predetermined design decisions, other means of achieving inclusive access, and the steps taken to appraise the site’s surroundings and constraints.
+A DAS from their team will deliver further details to provide information about the development clearly, making it possible to appraise the context and avoid working retrospectively.
+A statement from their consultants will also outline any predetermined design decisions, other means of achieving inclusive access, and the steps taken to appraise the site’s surroundings and constraints.

 From the perspective of a developer, it is understandable that you will want to know the likely cost of design and access statement services.
 All of our assessments and surveys start with a baseline price, and from there, we only add on additional costs wherever it’s absolutely necessary.